We attended the very first Education Awardson Friday, and what a night it was!

 On the night we were privileged to meet so many outstanding people and to present not one, but FOUR very deserving awards:

 Teacher/Lecturer of the year, presented by Michaela Powell

 Most Innovative Teacher of the year, presented by Daniel Dawkins

 Outstanding support for Students, presented by Conal Powell

 University of the year, presented by Kelly Steadman-Hope

 The venue was gorgeous, as you’d expect for the ‘Oscars of the Education Sector’, it was draped in black and purple, and sparkled beautifully as tiny lights shone in the background.

-Organiser Jas Rohel, pulled out all the stops in a bid for a fantastic night, and that it was!
+Organiser Jas Rohel pulled out all the stops in a bid for a fantastic night, and that it was!
 Jas arranged for a choir performance by Alston Primary followed by stunning classical music performances by children at Leigh Perry Music School.
-Master Magician Chris Priest later followed, and the guests were in awe at the end of night as the awards were closed by an incredible performance by undercover waiters who stole the show with a beautiful rendition of Nessun Dorma.
+Master Magician Chris Priest later followed, and the guests were in awe at the end of the night as the awards were closed by an incredible performance by undercover waiters who stole the show with a beautiful rendition of Nessun Dorma.

 The evening was presented by Comedian Patrick Monahan and naughty school boy Raj.
 The hosts brought a hue of comedy and entertainment throughout the night, whilst recognising the unsung heroes among us.